-- Can I lock in my current premium?
+- Can I lock in my current health insurance premium?

 - My premium increased more than the national average percentage.
 Why did this happen?

-- What is HCF doing to keep my health insurance as affordable as possible?
+- What is HCF doing to lower the cost of health insurance?

-- Why is the Australian Government rebate on private health insurance decreasing as a percentage?
+- Why does the government give back less in the Australian Government Rebate on private health insurance each year?

 - I have more questions – who can I speak to?

 Earlier this year, in our drive to support members during COVID-19, we postponed the annual premium change until 6 October 2020.

 Every year all Australian health funds review their policies and premiums to balance out the rising costs of health care.
 These reviews and changes come into effect every April, but because of COVID-19 we held off our increase to better support our members.